Lhamad/TheInternationPepperSociety/README.txt

 	▪	This is done with my weather API.
 The api pulls the current weather based off of the users location.
 From that the user can get information about the current weather.

+Next steps would be to add my e-commerce link to my store and add and update my contact form.